galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Stripcharts of top genes

+The limma-voom tool can also auto-generate stripcharts to view the expression of the top genes across the *groups*.
 Click on the `Stripcharts_basalpregnant-basallactate.pdf` link in the `Report`.
 You should see 10 plots, one for each top gene.
 Four are shown below.
+Note that here you can see if replicates tend to group together and how the expression compares to the other groups.

 ![Stripchart Plot](../../images/limma-voom/stripcharts.png "Stripcharts of top genes"){: width="950px"}

 ## Interactive plots (Glimma)

-An interactive version of the mean-difference plots is output via the [Glimma](https://github.com/Shians/Glimma) package if a gene annotation file is provided to the Galaxy limma tool.
+An interactive version of the mean-difference plots is output by the limma-voom tool via the [Glimma](https://github.com/Shians/Glimma) package, if a gene annotation file is provided.
 A link to a html page is generated in the `Report` that allows the user to search for their favourite gene.

 Click on the `Glimma_MDPlot_basalpregnant-basallactate.html` link in the `Report`.
 You should see a two-panel interactive MD plot like below.
 The left plot shows the log-fold-change vs average expression.
 The right plot shows the expression levels of a particular gene of each sample by groups (similar to the stripcharts).
 Hovering over points on left plot will plot expression level for corresponding gene, clicking on points will fix the expression plot to gene.
 Clicking on rows on the table has the same effect as clicking on the corresponding gene in the plot.